marketplacer/AssetFrameworkDemo/README.md

 ## Setup

-There are two ways you can add this demo frameowrk to your project.
+There are two ways you can add this demo framework to your project.

 **Setup with Carthage (iOS 8+)**